BrunoGomesCoelho/dune-quotes/README.md

 dune-quotes
 ===========

-[`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh) plugin to print Dune (film & book) quotes in terminal.
+[`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh) plugin to print quotes in terminal.

 Details
 -------

 This is my personal version of [Dune-Quotes](git@github.com:BrunoGomesCoelho/dune-quotes.git).
-The only difference is the addition of more quotes from other sci-fi realted things.
+The only difference is the addition of more quotes from other sci-fi related things.
 Currently there is a list of Dune and Hitchhikers Guide to the Galaxy.

 Installation
 ------------